Working in Oman?

 - Seychelles, Singapore, South Africa, South Korea, Sudan, Syria

-- Thailand, Tunisia, Turkey, the UK, Vietnam, Yemen
+- Thailand, Tunisia, Turkey, the UK, Uzbekistan, Vietnam, Yemen

 There is a national minimum wage, but only for Omani citizens.
 However, expats will usually not be affected by this rule.
 Most expatriate employees are well-paid specialists — foreign workers that get the short end of the stick are mainly unskilled (and often underpaid) migrant laborers.